nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 KnottyPlanners is a **desktop app for wedding planners, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you are a wedding planner who can type fast, KnottyPlanners can make organising weddings a walk in the park!

+### What is Command Line Interface? 🤔
-_Command Line Interface (CLI) allows you to type text commands to perform specific tasks quickly and efficiently._
+Command Line Interface (CLI) allows you to type text commands to perform specific tasks quickly and efficiently on a computer.
+Don't worry if you are still unsure about CLI, we will walk you through in this User Guide! 😊

+### Why use Command Line Interface ?
+* **Efficiency:** Perform tasks faster by replacing multiple mouse clicks into a single line of text ✅
+* **Precision:** Avoid mis-clicking and mistakes as CLI will execute the exact command you type 💯
+* **Offline:** CLI does not require internet and allows you to use it anywhere 👩‍💻

 <!-- * Table of Contents -->
 ## Table of Contents